1. Age Groups

 * Student Choreography: Please note that a routine is student choreographed (choreographed by a current dancer participating in this competition) by checking the box on the entry screen.
 All student-choreographed routines are eligible for a special award.

 4. Special Competition Opportunities

 Improv Challenge: The Royal Dance Competition is offering a unique opportunity for all dancers: an improv competition.
-Anyone can register for Improvisation and it is available for solos, duos/trios and groups, but this genre is not eligible for overall awards.
+Anyone can register for Improvisation and it is available for solos, duos/trios and groups, but is not eligible for overall awards.
 Improvisation is offered at a special price.

 Dancers can choose to improv in the genres of lyrical, contemporary, hip hop, tap, ballet, or jazz.
 Dancers in this category will not hear the music prior to going on stage, but should dress appropriately for the genre.